amankrsingh1812/IntelligentDocFinder/README.md

 # Doc-Phi: Intelligent Document Finder

-Doc-Phi is a Python based application written for efficient retrieval of documents in your device based on natural language queries.
+Doc-Phi is a Python-based application written for efficient retrieval of documents in your device based on natural language queries.
 It currently supports the following operations.

 - **Adding** documents to Doc-Phi
 - **Querying** based on natural language to find the most relevant documents
 - **Listing** manually and automatically assigned tags to a particular document

-The application consists of a backend daemon service and a command line interface.
+The application consists of a backend daemon service and a command-line interface.

 ![gif](docs/doc_phi.gif)